sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 	vi.
 Extract the selected fields/information from the given query.

-	    Input String : select city,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore'
+	    Input String : select city,winner,player_match from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String :
             	city
             	winner